-To contribute to our mission of diversifying children's literature and introducing children to STEM (Science, Technology, Engineering, and Math), we have donated over 250 copies of
+To contribute to our mission of diversifying children's literature and introducing children to STEM (Science, Technology, Engineering, and Math), we have donated over 350 copies of

-"Girls Can Be Engineers" to children's hospitals, after-school programs, shelters, and organizations focused on promoting children's literacy.
-Thank you for your contribution.
+Girls Can Be Engineers to children's hospitals, after-school programs, shelters, and organizations focused on promoting children's literacy across the world.